asdqwex/doplr/README.md

 # Radar

-Radar will be the service that runs continuos sweeps of an environment to ensure forcasts are up to date.
+Radar provides the ability to background and schedule sweeps via creating a daemon with an HTTP interface.

-`doplr radar start` will run sweeps at a configurable interval.
+`doplr radar start` starts the daemon.
 Conversely, `doplr radar stop` and `doplr radar status` work as expected.
 Additionally, for automation purposes, `doplr radar status` will exit with a status of 0 when the service is running and 1 when it is not.
 Once backgrounded, sweeps can be sent to the background process: `doplr sweep ... --radar`.
 You can also queue a sweep of the entire known forecast with `doplr sweep --all --radar`.

 ## Scheduling